offinliu/melfa_ros2_driver/doc/rt_real_setup.md

 ## __1. Connecting via USB Cable__

-This is not the prefered way as it requires a USB cable with ferite core to ensure stable connection with the robot controller.
+This is not the preferred way as it requires a USB cable with a ferrite core to ensure stable connection with the robot controller.
 If you know the IP address of the robot, please use the __Connect via Ethernet cable__ guide in the next section.

 1. Ensure that RT Toolbox3 is __offline__. _Right click_ __RC1__ to open project options.
 Select __Edit Project__.